 Despite being extremely interesting and educational overall, it’s also not always a great idea to babysit your retirement accounts, especially at such a young age.
 So while I do check up on this tab every now and then, I try not to drive myself crazy by obsessively monitoring my long-term investment money.

 Like many other free services, Mint needs to make money somehow.
 That’s why, in addition to the Ways to Save section, you’ll come across suggestions for all kinds of accounts.
 If you’re in the market for a new credit card, savings accounts, or investment account it is nice to be able to compare options at a glance.
 Otherwise, you can feel free to mostly ignore this section.
 (Sidenote: I did find it humorous that they suggested the Discover It card to me even though I linked my account for that card.
 This makes me wonder how personalized these offers actually are.)

-To say I learned a lot about Mint in my efforts to review it is an understatement.
+To say I learned a lot about Mint in my efforts to initially review it is an understatement.
 I had no idea how wide-reaching and comprehensive the service was.
 Much to my surprise, it is not just a budgeting app or merely a way to view multiple bank accounts at one time — although those are both outstanding features.
-Mint actually is the one-stop financial dashboard it claims to be and, as a result, will certainly be a tool I use frequently from now on.
+Mint actually is the one-stop financial dashboard it claims to be and, as a result, has been a tool I’ve used frequently.

 In terms of flaws, there are a few.
 For one, considering both Mint and Quickbooks Self-Employed are owned by Intuit, it would be nice if there were better integration options between the two.
 Although you can apparently export and import transaction data, I’d love it if I could simply mark a transaction as business once and have it sync between the two applications.

 Despite that minor gripe, I’m very glad to have finally come around on Mint and can now see why it’s considered the gold standard in free personal finance applications.